 Sometimes you can save money by moving debt to a new card with a 0% interest promotion.
 Balance transfer offers often promise 12 months of interest-free (or low-interest) borrowing, but there’s a catch: You may need to pay a balance transfer fee to take advantage of the offer.
 Those fees are often 3% to 5% of the amount you transfer, and they increase your loan balance.

 If you hate the idea of paying fees to credit card companies, be strategic.

-Pay off your balance Avoid interest charges.
-With a credit card grace period, you can typically “borrow” without paying interest for 30 days.
+Pay off your balance.
+Avoid interest charges.
+With a credit card grace period, you can typically “borrow” without paying interest for at least 21 days.
 If you can’t pay off your cards every month, it’s critical to address any mismatch between your income and your spending so things don’t spiral out of control.

 Pay on time.
 You can dodge late payment fees, and you also avoid penalty interest rates and potential damage to your credit.
 Automate your payments or set up text and email alerts to notify you of upcoming payment due dates.